 Telling people about your MS

+If a member of your family is diagnosed with MS, you may find yourself providing a lot of help and support with the aspects of life that they cannot manage alone.
 Being a carer can take up a significant amount of time as well as being physically and mentally demanding.
 You may not know anyone else who plays a similar supporting role and may not think of yourself as a carer.

-This page will be reviewed within three years
+This page will be reviewed within three years.